TK-data/BilparkApp/README.md

 #### FuelDay
 Is put together by FuelDayScreen and FuelDayForm\*.
 The user can change when it wants notification about when to refill from this component.
 #### FuelDayModal
-FuelSetNotificationScreen will tell the user how much he/she can save by refuelling on specific days.
+FuelSetNotificationScreen will tell the user how much he/she can save by refueling on specific days.
 #### FuelRefill
 Is put together by FuelRefillScreen, FuelRefillList, FuelRefillItem, FuelRefillForm and SettingsButton.
 This component gives the user the possibility to register when they did refill, how much the petrol cost and how much they paid.
 #### RegisterCompany